 - BacktoBetter claims

-A member of the BacktoBetter team will use proven evidence-based guidelines to assess the employees situation over the phone, with no need to see a GP.
-They’ll work out what the most appropriate course of action is – that’s everything from advice for all issues that can help relieve the pain, to an appointment with a physiotherapist, or a recommendation to seek immediate help.
-No matter how large or small the problem, we’ll make sure that the employee is looked after by a dedicated case manager.
+The clinical case manager will work out what the most appropriate course of action is – that’s everything from advice to help relieve the pain, to an appointment with a physiotherapist, or a recommendation to seek immediate help.
+No matter how large or small the problem, we’ll make sure that the employee is looked after by a clinical case manager.
 This is a very personal treatment plan.
-By intervening promptly, we can help individuals return to work faster and ensure access to the most clinically-appropriate treatments before the condition deteriorates.
+By intervening promptly, we can help individuals return to work faster and ensure access to the most clinically-appropriate treatment before the condition deteriorates.

 Helping your clients make a claim

 In theory, employees should find all the information they need in their policy documents.
 However, you may receive a call from a Group Administrator with queries about the process.
 If that happens, we can help you guide them through the four simple steps they’ll need to share with employees who want to make a claim.